 Location: Disneyland, “The Happiest Place on Earth,” is located approximately 27 miles southeast of Los Angeles.
 Its hometown is Anaheim, California.

-Lands: The magic of Disneyland comes to life in eight themed lands:
+Lands: The magic of Disneyland comes to life in eight themed lands, with a ninth land, Star Wars: Galaxy’s Edge opening in summer 2019.

 MAIN STREET, U.S.A.